LarsMaiwald/RL_NSE/README.md

   - [ ] If the norm of the residual is small enough, stop the iteration.
 - [ ] Compute the new velocity components u(n+1) and v(n+1) according to (21) and (22).
 - [ ] Output the relevant fields.

+## Questions
+- [ ] Which are the lowest and highest value for the indices i and j of u and v?